snowch/linear_algebra/README.md

-# Notes for "Understanding Linear Algebra by David Austin"
+# Study Notes for "Understanding Linear Algebra by David Austin"

 ----